pezra/pezra.github.io/_posts/2017-07-17-grand-canyon-rafting-day-1.md

 Dinner is steak, mash potatoes and salad.
 It is seriously excellent.

 We sleep on the beach under the stars &#8212; well clouds strictly speaking .
-It was super hot and there were lots bugs so it is a rather fitfulÂ night.
+It was super hot and there were lots bugs so it is a rather fitful night.
 Later i learn that wetting the provided liner (a sleeping bag made out of light weight cotton fabric) and sleeping in that is the suggested way of cooling down and keeping the bugs off.
 Live and learn.